cecois/dalyverse/util/dalygraph.md

 # TMP

+2002 - cactustonyscoloradoarson

-cactus tony visited tommy's chili burgers (two weeks prior to murder) week of the murder: cactus tony remembers nothing
+week of the murder:
+cactus tony remembers nothing
 except:
-	cactus tony visited 21 choices in old town
+  cactus tony visited tommy's chili burgers (two weeks prior to murder) cactus tony visited 21 choices in old town (@colorado) (9 days after the murder)

+Trial of Cactus Tony
+  miltonanddupree

 Cactus Tony is Incarcerated at San Quentin
   date: post-trial
   Cactus Tony is sent to San Quentin, where he settles in nicely, playing checkers and Twister all day long and 'sometimes just get down on the floor and tangle up and just laugh and giggle.'

+Interview w/ Cactus Irene (at a peter cetera concert) she remembers (from the week of the murder) only that they visited an all-you-can-eat crab shack; there she began suffering from crabsweats and had to be ushered out rapidly to lay down in an adjacent park